Japan rocket carrying UAE Mars probe ready for Monday launch | Technology

 Japan rocket carrying UAE Mars probe ready for Monday launch

-A Japanese H-IIA rocket carrying a United Arab Emirates Mars spacecraft has been placed on the launch pad for Monday's scheduled liftoff for the Arab world's first interplanetary mission, officials said Sunday.
-The launch of the orbiter — named Amal, or Hope — from Tanegashima Space Center on a small southern Japanese island was initially scheduled for this past Wednesday, but was delayed due to bad weather in the region.
+A Japanese H-IIA rocket carrying a United Arab Emirates Mars spacecraft has been placed on the launchpad for Monday's scheduled liftoff for the Arab world's first interplanetary mission, officials said on Sunday.
+The launch of the orbiter — named Amal, or Hope — from Tanegashima Space Center on a small southern Japanese island was initially scheduled for this past Wednesday but was delayed due to bad weather in the region.

 Two other Mars missions are planned in the coming days by the US and China.
 Japan has its own Martian moon mission planned for 2024.
 Hope will carry instruments to study the upper atmosphere and monitor climate change on Mars.
 It is scheduled to circle the red planet for at least two years.
 The UAE says it will provide a complete view of the Martian atmosphere during different seasons for the first time.